FDA/precisionFDA/.github/pull_request_template.md

-## 🗒️ Description <!--- Make sure PR tile is descriptive and matches with JIRA -->
+## 🗒️ Description <!--- Make sure PR tile is descriptive and matches with Jira -->

-🔗 PFDA-XXXX <!--- Link your JIRA ticket here just by ticket key or full link -->
+🔗 PFDA-XXXX <!--- Link your Jira ticket here just by ticket key or full link -->

 <!--- Describe implementation in more detail: -->
 <!---  - If the solution is non-trivial, describe how the problem was solved -->